 We will help!

 At Emsisoft, we will help you remove malware from your computer, free of charge.
-This can be done via our support forums, or an email to [email protected] For personal and private email help, keep reading here.
-For publicly visible forums where resolutions may help visitors later, please visit this forum post, which will explain how to submit a post and what needs to be included.
+This can be done via our support forums, or by sending an email to [email protected] For personal and private email help, keep reading this page.
+For publicly visible forums where resolutions may help visitors later, please visit this forum post, which will explain how to submit a post and what information needs to be included.